Zig and Zag (Australian performers): Child abuse scandal

-In March 1999 Zig and Zag stood down from the Moomba festival after they had been announced as Moomba Monarchs.
-It was disclosed that, in 1994, at Heidelberg Magistrates' Court, Perry had "pleaded guilty to seven counts of unlawful indecent assault against his granddaughter", Debra Clark, which had occurred "from the age of 12, between 1979 and 1981, while she lived with her grandparents".
-In 1999 other allegations of indecent assault of children also surfaced.
-Clark revealed that she had been indecently assaulted, by Perry, during an interview with Tracee Hutchison on television current affairs show, Today Tonight just before Perry (as Zig) with McKenzie (as Zag), were due to be crowned.
-The Moomba committee was devastated, and announced that there would be no replacement for the duo.
-Subsequent festivals had no monarch until 2010 when singer, Kate Ceberano, and music commentator, Molly Meldrum, were announced as Queen and King of Moomba respectively.
+In March 1999, Zig and Zag stood down from the Moomba festival after they had been announced as Moomba Monarchs.
+It was disclosed that, in 1994, at Heidelberg Magistrates' Court, Perry had "pleaded guilty to seven counts of unlawful indecent assault against his granddaughter" Debra Clark, which had occurred "from the age of 12, between 1979 and 1981, while she lived with her grandparents".
+In 1999, other allegations of indecent assault of children also surfaced.
+Clark revealed that she had been indecently assaulted by Perry, during an interview with Tracee Hutchison on the television current affairs show Today Tonight just before Perry (as Zig) with McKenzie (as Zag), were due to be crowned.
+McKenzie revealed in February 2000 that he had supported Perry at his 1994 trial, "If you're a parent, it's quite common that kids will come along and get into bed with you on a Sunday morning or something like that.
+And being easy going I suppose, I was probably wrong (but I believed it had involved something like that)."
+In 1999 the Moomba committee was devastated; they announced that there would be no replacement for the duo.
+Subsequent festivals had no monarch until 2010 when singer Kate Ceberano and music commentator Molly Meldrum were announced as Queen and King of Moomba, respectively.